AC/DC Amp Settings & Guitar Tone

 Get AC/DC's Tone on Your Gear

-Adapt AC/DC's amp settings to your specific guitar, amp, and pedals.
+Get AC/DC's amp settings dialed in for your specific guitar, amp, and pedals.